aml-org/als/adrs/completion/0001-payload-format-suggestion.md

 ## Decision

-We will identify the corresponding information given a payloads mediaType, matching and suggesting accordingly.
+We will identify the corresponding information given a payloads format type, matching and suggesting accordingly.